zakislaboratory/rss-to-mdx/README.md

 # RSS to MDX Converter

-Convert RSS feed items to individual MDX (Markdown with Front Matter) files for static site generators or MDX-based bloggs.
+Convert RSS feed items to individual MDX (Markdown with Front Matter) files for static site generators or MDX-based blogs.

 ## How it Works